grafana/agent/docs/sources/flow/concepts/configuration_language.md

 ## Attributes

-_Attributes_ are used to configure individual settings.
-They always take the form of `ATTRIBUTE_NAME = ATTRIBUTE_VALUE`.
+You use _Attributes_ to configure individual settings.
+Attributes always take the form of `ATTRIBUTE_NAME = ATTRIBUTE_VALUE`.

+The following example shows you how to set the `log_level` attribute to `"debug"`.

 ```river
 log_level = "debug"
 ```

-This sets the `log_level` attribute to `"debug"`.

 ## Expressions

-Expressions are used to compute the value of an attribute.
+You use expressions to compute the value of an attribute.
 The simplest expressions are constant values like `"debug"`, `32`, or `[1, 2, 3, 4]`.
-River supports more complex expressions, such as:
+River supports complex expressions, for example:

 * Referencing the exports of components: `local.file.password_file.content`
 * Mathematical operations: `1 + 2`, `3 * 4`, `(5 * 6) + (7 + 8)`
 * Equality checks: `local.file.file_a.content == local.file.file_b.content`
-* Calling functions from River's standard library: `env("HOME")` (retrieve the value of the `HOME` environment variable)
+* Calling functions from River's standard library: `env("HOME")` retrieves the value of the `HOME` environment variable.

-Expressions may be used for any attribute inside a component definition.
+You can use expressions for any attribute inside a component definition.

 ### Referencing component exports

-The most common expression is to reference the exports of a component like `local.file.password_file.content`.
+The most common expression is to reference the exports of a component, for example, `local.file.password_file.content`.
-A reference to a component's exports is formed by merging the component's name (for example, `local.file`), label (for example, `password_file`), and export name (for example, `content`), delimited by period.
+You form a reference to a component's exports by merging the component's name (for example, `local.file`), label (for example, `password_file`), and export name (for example, `content`), delimited by period.

 ## Blocks

-_Blocks_ are used to configure components and groups of attributes.
+You use _Blocks_ to configure components and groups of attributes.
 Each block can contain any number of attributes or nested blocks.

 ```river